Leont/path-finder/README.md

 Path::Finder objects are immutable.
 All methods except `in` return a new object combining the existing rules with the additional rules provided.

-When using the `find` function, all methods described below (except `in`) are allowed as named arguments.
-This is usually the easiest way to use Path::Finder, even if it allows for slightly less control.
+When using the `find` function, all methods described below (except `in`) are allowed as named arguments, as well as all arguments to `in`.
+This is usually the easiest way to use Path::Finder, even if it allows for slightly less control over ordering of the constraints.
 There is also a `finder` function that returns a Path::Finder object.

 Matching and iteration
 ----------------------